salesforce-marketingcloud/SFMC-Heroku-Async-Communication/README.md

 ![screenshot](docs/mcImgs/active.png)

-click Run Once to verify Automation is working and file fil be moved to ftp location.
+### Running Job

+* now your Automation is set and you can send file from Heroku to Marketing Cloud.
+Execute `node /build/script/export_data.js` to run it.

 ## Troubleshooting